oztune/react-server/readme.md

 ## Built in support for one page apps

 Whenever you request a file from the server that doesn't exist (eg. `localhost:3000/some/crazy/path`) it just serves your `index.html` file, making it simple to build one page apps.

-## TODO

-Figure out the best way to provide production prebuilding